zenmanenergy/parley/README.md

 # Parley

-Most robots wire their sensors and motors directly to a central processor.
-Parley gives each sensor and each motor its own microcontroller, and a Raspberry Pi sits at the center with the ability to rewrite the firmware on any of them over WiFi at any time.
-That is what makes AI-driven development practical: an AI agent researches the hardware, writes the firmware, deploys it to the right microcontroller, reads the logs, and iterates until it works — while the human directs what should be built and verifies that the results match reality, without writing any code.
+Most robots wire their sensors and motors directly to a single processor.
+Parley is different, each sensor and motor its own microcontroller (node) and custom API.
+A Raspberry Pi sits at the center with the ability to rewrite the firmware on any of the nodes over WiFi at any time.
+The human physically attaches the nodes and programs the robot purely through a conversation with an AI agent.
+The AI agent researches the hardware, writes the firmware, deploys it to the right microcontroller, reads the logs, and iterates until it works.
+The human directs what should be built and verifies that the results match reality, without writing any code.

 Author: Steve Nelson
 License: Open Source